 Thierry Dorval practises securities law and competition law.
 He acts in a wide range of transactions such as mergers, business acquisitions and dispositions.
 He is chair of the firm's governance and directors’ liability team.
 Mr. Dorval frequently reviews the governance policies and practices of Canadian corporations listed on both Canadian and US stock exchanges.
 He also regularly advises boards and management on directors’ and officers’ liability issues and independent committee deliberations.
 Mr. Dorval also acts for public and private corporations in Canadian and multinational merger transactions and in competition law investigations.
-He is the author of Governance of Publicly Listed Corporations published by LexisNexis.
+He is the author of the book Governance of Publicly Listed Corporations published by LexisNexis, and many other publications.

 On September 24th, 2019, iA Financial Corporation Inc. (iA Financial Corporation) completed a public offering of C$400m principal amount of 3.072% fixed/floating subordinated debentures due September 24, 31 (the Debentures).

 On March 7, 2018, Industrial Alliance Insurance and Financial Services Inc. (iA Financial Group) completed a bought deal public offering of 2,500,000 Common Shares (the Common Shares) and a concurrent bought deal public offering of 6,000,000 Non-Cumulative 5-Year Rate Reset Class A Preferred Shares Series I (the Series I Preferred Shares).